OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/class_structure.rst

 Solver
 ------
-Every system may contain two solvers: a :code:`NonlinearSolver` and a :code:`LinearSolver`, which share a common :code:`Solver` base class.
+Every system may contain two solvers, a :code:`NonlinearSolver` and a :code:`LinearSolver`, which share a common :code:`Solver` base class.
 Nonlinear solvers are used to converge implicit components or groups with cycles and linear solvers are used when computing derivatives across the model (see :ref:`Setting Nonlinear and Linear Solvers <set-solvers>`).
 Additional details about the different kinds of solvers